JoeyTravel/websocket/README.md

  #

- Attaching event handlers immediately to the connection allows you to know when thec onnection is opened, received incoming messages, or there is an error.
+ Attaching event handlers immediately to the connection allows you to know when the connection is opened, received incoming messages, or there is an error.